kserve/kserve/docs/samples/pytorch/README.md

 print(res.text)
 ```

-# Predict on a KFService using PyTorch
+# Predict on a InferenceService using PyTorch

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#deploy-kfserving).
 2. Your cluster's Istio Ingress gateway must be network accessible.
 3. Your cluster's Istio Egresss gateway must [allow Google Cloud Storage](https://knative.dev/docs/serving/outbound-network-access/)

-## Create the KFService
+## Create the InferenceService

 Apply the CRD
 ```